danwhitston/auction-api/README.md

 The above screenshot shows a successful pytest run of the described test cases, in the command line.
 I used two console sessions, one to set up the docker environment and monitor activity, the other to run the test suite.
 I could have run both in the same console session by using the `-d` flag on docker-compose to detach docker execution from the shell process, but it's useful to keep the output visible.
 In this particular test run, I used the `-ra` and `-vv` flags on pytest to produce more verbose output for passing tests, as the standard output for all tests passing is less useful in a screenshot.
 One other thing the screenshot doesn't show is the pause of about a minute during execution of test_TC11, while the test waits for the auction-closer to trigger and mark Mary's auction as closed.

-### General notes

-Because we're using MongoDB via docker-compose for local running, we don't need auth.
-This does not obviate the need for auth in cloud environments, but we can solve that later.
-I've also kept in the JWT secret token as a `.env` setting for now, but have excluded the `.env` file from the git repo.

-The specification requires both `auctions` and `items` to be stored and made available.
-Given that each auction has one and only one item associated, and that there's no `bids` object, it appears that the purpose of the auctions collection is to store the complete auction history for a posted item in a single document.

-I couldn't get nodemon working within a Docker container, despite apparently-working examples, so I stripped it out for now.
-Testing changes requires a manual rebuild each time.
-I suspect a good longer-term answer involved linking folders inside the container to folders in the local filesystem.

-Minimum email length is set to 3 as that's achievable from within an intranet.
-I've also enforced uniqueness and lowercase characters on email addresses in the model, as both are required to prevent duplicates.

-Minimum password length is set to 8 digits.
-This is still less than the recommended 10 characters.

-I have *not* used controllers, and instead kept code inside the routes.
-This was in keeping with the approach in the labs tutorials.
-I've also mixed and matched model usage across all routes where necessary.
-Ideally I should fix by extracting all code related to a model to its model or controller counterpart.

-I've moved Joi validation code inside the model and created middleware that validates request content prior to running the controller code (which is still inside the individual route files for simplicity).
-This was based on an example found on the internet.

-I've also moved some domain logic inside the model with a pre-save hook, to tie password hashing directly into the model and make it harder to mess up security.
-Same with update of current winning bidder for each auction on a post-save hook to the Bid model.

-I chose to use references between items and auctions, rather than embedding one inside the other.
-There was no performance benefit to denormalising at this level of usage, and there was a stated requirement to create both auctions and items.
-However, I am embedding bids as an array inside each auction, as those aren't specified as a distinct requirement.

-Items and Auctions have their respective references to each other as required fields.
-This means that every item should have an auction and vice versa.
-There is no enforcement of reference consistency between the two collections, so it's theoretically possible to create inconsistent documents that don't reference each other, many-to-one or one-to-many connections, or documents that reference a document of completely the wrong type.
-To limit the potential for mischief, these references are calculated by the program, and cannot be defined by end users.

-I'm using the MongoDB internal ID as the public ID of documents.
-Ideally, we would use a public-facing ID for external consumption, but it's not a major issue either way.

-I've marked some fields in Auction and Bid records as immutable, in the api-app.
-This is a safety measure to reduce the possibility of auctions or bids getting modified after-the-fact, which would invalidate auction results and damage trust.
-In a production setup, I would set up a custom MongoDB user with limited permissions on collections, such that it was impossible for the API app to remove or modify bid documents, that changes to item information did not overwrite previous edits, and that auctions could not be removed but instead only marked as cancelled.

 ### Completed tasks

 The following tasks have already been completed: